 - provide our children with wider opportunities in science and make links to other subjects;

-Teachers use the knowledge organisers as their starting point to plan their lessons.
+Teachers use the Knowledge Organisers and Plan Assessment Knowledge Matrices as their starting point to plan their lessons.
 Our teachers also use supplementary materials to support their planning – such as Snap Science Scheme, Twinkl, Hamilton or PlanBee.

-We use our working scientifically wheels to help determine the teaching approach for specific science lessons.
+When planning half termly modules, teachers use working scientifically wheels to help determine the teaching approach for specific science lessons.
 These wheels make explicit the key features of scientific enquiry, so that pupils learn to use a variety of approaches to answer relevant scientific questions.
 The types of scientific enquiry include